AssemblingTheFuture/zRobotics/README.md

 ## Before Starting :warning:

-This libraryt can be used with [Python :snake: 3.8.10 - 64 bits](https://www.python.org/downloads/release/python-3810/) or superior.
+This library can be used with [Python :snake: 3.8.10 - 64 bits](https://www.python.org/downloads/release/python-3810/) or superior.
 Please install the following libraries or make sure that they're already in your computer:

 ```bash
 pip3 install numpy